Hot Fun in the Summertime: Residential Pools, Safety, and the Law

 Premises Liability and Residential Pools

 Because a pool is part of the owner’s property, premises liability rules apply when there is a lawsuit.
 If you are invited, or you invite someone, onto the property to use the pool, certain legal obligations come into play regarding the safety of the users of the pool or spa, and the condition of the pool or spa.
 Generally, guests must be warned of unsafe conditions, and any unsafe condition must be remedied within a reasonable period of time.
-For example, if you have an older-style drain and have not installed the newer anti-entrapment covers, you could be liable for injuries or deaths arising from the drain.

 When it comes to trespassers, normally there is no responsibility to warn of unsafe conditions, and the person usually cannot sue you for any harm they incur while trespassing.
 But children are a major exception.
 Pools are considered an “attractive nuisance,” and therefore a property’s owner has an increased obligation to keep the pool and pool area safe, even if the child is trespassing.
 If a pool has inadequate fencing, gates, other lack of protections, or hazards, and a child enters the area without permission, the owner can be held liable if the child is injured or dies.